SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSNumberAllocationAgent/GetNumberEachTemplate.md

 so.topic: reference
 ---

+# Bool GetNumberEachTemplate()

 Returns true or false if Automatically create new counters for new document templates

 **Returns:** Bool